rpgboss/rpgboss/README.md

 +  git
 +  sbt - http://www.scala-sbt.org/
-+  Java
++  Java 6, 7, or 8.

 Build instructions:

 1. Check that your Java install is working.
+It can be Java 6, 7, or 8.
 If this does not work, make sure Java is installed an in your PATH.
     ```
     $ java -version
-    java version "1.7.0_55"                                                                                                                                                                OpenJDK Runtime Environment (IcedTea 2.4.7) (ArchLinux build 7.u55_2.4.7-1-x86_64)
+    java version "1.7.0_55"
+    OpenJDK Runtime Environment (IcedTea 2.4.7) (ArchLinux build 7.u55_2.4.7-1-x86_64)
     OpenJDK 64-Bit Server VM (build 24.51-b03, mixed mode)
     ```